|

 there was unfairness at play.
 I had to be incredibly good at my job to

-accomplish what I did, while there were others
+accomplish what I did, while there were

-decision when even the weakest traditional candidates were almost guaranteed
+of decision when even the weakest traditional candidates were almost guaranteed

 to get at least a courtesy interview.
 But none of that means progress wasn’t